ampl-psych/EMC2/README.md

 # EMC2
 This repository is work in progress.

-To install the R package, and its dependencies you can, download the tar.gz:
+To install the R package, and its dependencies you can use: remotes::install_github("ampl-psych/EMC2",dependencies=TRUE)

+Alternatively you can download the compressed package:

 https://github.com/ampl-psych/EMC2/archive/refs/heads/main.tar.gz

-Install it (and its dependencies) using:
+and install it with
 install.packages("emc2-main.tar.gz", repos = NULL, type = "source",dependencies=TRUE)

-Alternatively, link the Rstudio project to your github account.
-(Google should help this differs per version and OS), install the remotes package, and run:

-remotes::install_github("ampl-psych/EMC2",dependencies=TRUE)